rarooij98/ledlight-alarm/README.md

 <img src="https://github.com/rarooij98/ledlight-alarm/blob/main/images/answer.PNG" width=80% height=80%>

 This linked me to the libraries Github page where I could find more information.
-The error was partly fixed by including the EthernetClient library and initializing the http client this way:
+The error was that I didn't declare a client, this was fixed by including the EthernetClient library and initializing the http client this way:

 ```
 WiFiClient c;